Chart Color Schemes

 Croydon South has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified one major project likely impacting the area: Kilsyth Connect Logistics Park, Bayswater Business Precinct Transformation Strategy, 150 Cambridge Road Master Plan Development, and 1 Laurence Grove Townhouses are key projects, with the following list detailing those most relevant.
+The performance of an area is significantly impacted by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a single project that may affect the area.
+Notable projects include Kilsyth Connect Logistics Park, Bayswater Business Precinct Transformation Strategy, 150 Cambridge Road Master Plan Development, and 1 Laurence Grove Townhouses.
+The following list details those likely to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.